anastasiia-popova/data_science_portfolio/README.md

 __Methods__: Raw Data Processing, EDA, Data Cleaning, Dimentionality Reduction

 ---
-If you found these projects interesting and would like to discuss the portfolio further, explore potential work opportunities, or explore collaboration possibilities, please don't hesitate to reach out to me.
+If you found these projects interesting and would like to discuss the portfolio further, explore potential work opportunities or collaboration possibilities, please don't hesitate to reach out to me.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->